MON-FRI: 9:00 AM – 6:00 PM

 Clear Surfaces, Better Function

-By mounting lighting directly onto the wall, you free up surfaces and simplify the room.
-This is especially useful in smaller bedrooms or apartments where every inch matters.
+Table lamps take up space.
+Wall lights give it back.
+By mounting lighting directly onto the wall, you free up surfaces and simplify the room, which matters most in smaller bedrooms or apartments where every inch counts.

 Improved Light Placement